 Description of how the school will implement required school parent and family engagement policy components:

-- CRE will hold a convenient annual meeting on multiple days for parents to evaluate and revise school plans, parent policies, and programs.
+● CRE will hold a convenient annual meeting multiple times for parents to evaluate and revise school plans, parent policies, and programs.

 Clyde Riggs Elementary will take the following actions to involve families in an organized, ongoing, and timely manner in the planning, review, and improvement of Title I programs, including opportunities for regular meetings, if requested by families, to formulate suggestions and to participate, as appropriate, in decisions relating to the education of their child and respond to any such suggestions as soon as practicably possible